verazb/verazb.github.io/index.md

 ## About

 Welcome!
-I am a Ph.D. candidate in Economics at the [University of Basel](https://wwz.unibas.ch/en/).
+I am a Postdoc in Economics at the [University of Basel](https://wwz.unibas.ch/en/).

 My interests lie in health economics, labour economics, social insurance design and applied econometrics.